MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="remarks"></a>Osservazioni

-Per una `SetPolyFillMode` Descrizione delle modalità di riempimento poligono, vedere la funzione membro.
+`SetPolyFillMode`Per una descrizione delle modalità di riempimento poligono, vedere la funzione membro.

 ## <a name="cdcgetrop2"></a><a name="getrop2"></a>CDC:: GetROP2